course-kit/docs/docs/quick-start/create-site.md

 sidebar_position: 3
 ---

-# Create site from template
+# Create site from a template

 CourseKit provides a "headless API" meaning that you'll need to provide a frontend site to display your courses.